-The Board of Directors consists of the following members: Albert (AI) Basile (appointed on October 21, 2022), Robert Dickinson (Chairman), Trevor Thomas, Leonie Tomlinson, and Matthew Dickinson.
-Management is comprised of Leonie Tomlinson (President), Robert Dickinson (CEO), Trevor Thomas (Corporate Secretary) and Sebastian Tang (CFO).
+The Board of Directors consists of the following members: Albert (AI) Basile, Robert Dickinson (Chairman), Trevor Thomas, Matthew Dickinson, and Michael Clark.
+Management is comprised of Trevor Thomas (Interim Chief Executive Officer and Corporate Secretary) and Sebastian Tang (CFO).

 The Company is a reporting issuer in the provinces of British Columbia, Alberta and Ontario.